Open every day of the year except Christmas Day, from 9:30am.

 Child under 3

-Joint tickets (Gold Card) with Port Lympne, online discounts, and group rates also available; see zoo's website for details.
+Howletts Passport (visit as many times as you like for 12 months), Gold Card (joint tickets with Port Lympne Reserve), online discounts, and group rates also available; see zoo's website for details.

 (Opens in separate window)